Ricoledan/team-cookie-capstone/documentation/referenceguide.md

     );
 ```

-The component conditionally renders content based on the submitted variable.
-If submitted is true, it displays a success
+We use React to display a form component that conditionally renders content based on the submitted variable:

+* If submitted is true, it displays a success message.
-message.
 Otherwise, it renders the form.

-The form includes input fields for SSN, Full Name, Date of Birth, and Residential Address.
-Each input field is bound to
+* The form includes input fields for SSN, Full Name, Date of Birth, and Residential Address.
-a corresponding state variable (e.g., ssn, fullName) using the value attribute and updated using the onChange event
+* Each input field is bound to a corresponding state variable (e.g., ssn, fullName) using the value attribute and
-handler.
+  updated using the onChange event handler.
-The form also handles form submission by calling the handleSubmit function defined elsewhere.
+* The form also handles form submission by calling the **handleSubmit** function.
-Error handling is implemented by displaying an error message (error) if it exists.
+* Error handling is implemented by displaying an error message (error) if it exists.
-The setSubmitted and setError functions are called to update the form submission status and clear any previous error
+* The setSubmitted and setError functions are called to update the form submission status and clear any previous error
   messages.
-Styling classes are applied to elements using tailwind CSS classes.
+* Styling classes are applied to elements using tailwind CSS classes.
   This code snippet represents a form component in a React application that allows users to input personal details and
   handles form submission and error handling.

+## Smart Contracts

+## Conclusion